michaelaltmann/get-your-refund/bookmarklet.md

 - associated with a partner org that is handling their own greeting.

 Drag the gray button below to your bookmarks bar.
-Then when you are on the list of clients, clck the bookmarks to flag those clients in blue.
+Then when you are on the list of clients, clck the bookmarks to show just Spanish clients available for greeters.

 <a class='button-link' href="javascript: (function() {
       var js = document.createElement('script');